Compact Travel Accessories and Travel Hacks From Full Time Travelers

 For me the ultimate travel hack is being able to watch American TV while traveling.

 Watching American TV while traveling makes me so happy that I covered the issue of How to Watch American TV While Traveling in detail in a different post.
-In terms of hardware – other than a laptop – the only thing you need is an HDMI cord.
+In terms of hardware – other than a laptop – the only travel accessory you need is a compact HDMI cord.

 To keep things packed tight I have one as short as practical.